 Following their escape, women are provided with a 45 day period of statutory support in safe houses.
 At the end of the 45 days, this accommodation and support comes to an end.
 At this point, RePlace steps in to provide crucial second stage accommodation and in-depth resettlement support.
 Women who have escaped the huge trauma of trafficking into the UK from other countries have no resource to housing or any other support pending a Home Office decision to grant them leave to remain.

-In addition to accommodation, we provide floating support in the community where they settle, helping them to navigate the processes and systems which will decide their future.
+We provide floating support in the community where they settle, helping them to navigate the processes and systems which will decide their future.

 Elisa* was referred to RePlace by a safe house following her escape from traffickers.
 When Elisa started with RePlace she began to gradually open up and accept support.
 Although she she still has bad days, being supported with things like her education and faith needs by RePlace has helped her to process what she's been through and how she can help herself.
 Elisa explained that the support provided has helped her to feel at peace, improved her mental wellbeing and allowed her to start healing.